-Valgrisenche, situated at 1.664 meters above sea level, is the side valley of Aosta Valley that stretches towards the French region of Tarentaise.
+Valgrisenche, situated at 1.664 metres above sea level, is the side valley of Aosta Valley that stretches towards the French region of Tarentaise.
 Characterized by a wild and uncontaminated territory, it is surrounded by mountains covered with glaciers, among which the splendid Ruitor.
 Famous for the weaving of draps, that is a rustic fabric made from sheep’s wool worked on the old wooden looms, Valgrisenche still keeps alive this ancient craft practice today.

 WHAT TO SEE

 ● At Les Tisserands Cooperative it is possible to discover the processing of draps and admire the various and colourful productions.

 ● The maturing room of the Fontine Cooperative, that is the D.O.P. cheese of the Aosta Valley.
 It is characterized by a tunnel dug into the rock in the hamlet of La Béthaz.
 In the period of greatest production, it can contain up to six thousand cheeses.

 ● The Beauregard dam, built in 1954, after the lowering works, has acquired a new dimension well integrated into the landscape.

 ● The Documentation Centre of the Resistance is a photographic and documentary exhibition enriched with multimedia elements, testifying the importance of the Col du Mont, located between the Valgrisenche and the French region of Tarentaise.

 NATURE AND SPORT

 The flanks of Valgrisenche can be reached with short walks such those to the Surier and Miollet waterfalls, longer hikes such as the ones to Bezzi refuge and Chalet de l’Epée hut, and alpine ascents of all levels of difficulty.
 Not far from the village, there is no lack of great free climbing and vie ferrate opportunities.
 Among winter sports, the Valgrisenche is a heliskiing and ski mountaineering paradise, while the ski resort is particularly suitable for beginners and families.
 The cross-country ski runs are suitable for all levels of ability and training.